huimeiwu/recommendation-system/README.md

 ## Collaboration Context

-This was developed during an internship at **JoblogicX**, working with a cross-functional team of ML engineers, data engineers, and product designers.
+This was developed during an internship at JoblogicX, working with a cross-functional team of ML engineers, data engineers, and product designers.
 I focused on the ingredient-level layer and ensured seamless integration into downstream systems.